Icinga/graylog-plugin-icinga/README.md

 # Icinga Plugin for Graylog

-An output plugin for integrating Icinga with Graylog.
+An output plugin for integrating [Icinga 2](https://www.icinga.com/products/icinga-2/) with Graylog.

 **Required Graylog version:** 2.0 and later